louiskwt/teach-myself-cs/programming/cs61a/NOTES.md

 - Closure referes to the locally defined functions that enclose information in the function scope

-- Currying - convert a function that takes multiple arguments into a chain of functions that each take a single argument.
-Mapping one argument to another function and return that function.
+- Currying - Transforming a multi-argument function into a single-argument, higher-order function

+> E.g  make_adder(2)(3)

 - lambda exoressions - anonymous function that has a single expression as its body. assignment and control statements are not allowed.

+- functional abstractions

+    1. def: binding computational process to a name
+    2. you don't have to worry about the implementation, but you should know the expected behaviour
+    3. naming doesn't matter in terms of correctness, but it matters for composition